gphilipp/streaming-applications-gitops/README.md

 ```
 kubens simple-streaming-app
 ```
-## Install the Sealed Secrets controller

-Install the `kubeseal` CLI:
+## Create secrets

+We're going to create an encrypted secret thanks Bitnami's Sealed Secret tool to store our Confluent Cloud connectivity details.

+The first step in doing that is to deploy the Sealed Secrets controller, to do that we need the `kubeseal` CLI:

 ```bash
 brew install kubeseal
 ```

-Create a Flux `Helm repository` resource that points to the sealed-secrets Helm chart:
+Next, create a Flux `Helm repository` resource that points to the sealed-secrets Helm chart:
 ```shell
 flux create source helm sealed-secrets \
     --url https://bitnami-labs.github.io/sealed-secrets \